 Since the document is a plain Word document, you can arrange the variables in any order desired, and add to and delete from them as desired, until you have the. 'perfect' intake sheet.

-•Intake Form (Excel): You can create quite elaborate Intake Forms using Excel, send them to the client or customer for completion, and upon return, scrape the data from the form.
-Read more at the link above.
+•Intake Form (Excel): You can create quite elaborate Intake Forms using the many tools provided in Excel.
+Send spreadsheet to the client or customer for completion, and upon return, scrape the data from the form..

-For each of the above four Intake Forms, once the completed form has been returned by the client or customer, Pathagoras provides the tools to 'scrape' the data from the form into an Instant Database record.
-These tools also allow a direct transfer of the data into the document, skipping over the Instant Database record.
+For each of the above four Intake Forms, once the completed form has been returned by the client or customer, Pathagoras provides the tools to 'scrape' the personal data from the form into an Instant Database record.